inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 A triangle which has an angle of 135 degrees is called an obscene triangle. senility, n.:
 	The state of mind of elderly persons with whom one happens to disagree.
-It will be generally found that those who sneer habitually at human nature and affect to despise it,  among its worst and least pleasant examples.
+It will be generally found that th who sneer habitually at human nature and affect to despise it,  among its worst and least pleasant examples.
 		-- Charles Dickens
 Is death legally binding?